 Spotify is an audio streaming platform that revolutionized the way people pay for music.
-It launched in 2008; by now, there are over 50 million tracks that you can either listen to for free (and get interrupted by ads) or for a fixed monthly price.
-The latter gives you access to features such as offline mode, improved sound quality, Spotify Connect, and ad-free listening.
+It launched in 2008; by now, there are over 70 million tracks that you can either listen to for free (and get interrupted by ads) or for a fixed monthly price.
+The latter gives you access to features such as offline mode, improved sound quality, and ad-free listening.

-By 2019, Spotify boasts 217 million monthly active listeners, which is approximately four times more than what its main competitor, Apple Music, has.
+In the second quarter of 2021, Spotify boasts 356 million monthly active listeners, which is approximately four times more than what its main competitor, Apple Music, has.

-If you monitor the buzz around Spotify on social media, you'll find that it's three times more positive than negative.
+If you monitor the buzz around Spotify on social media, you'll find that it's 2.5 times more positive than negative.

 Well, there is something else Spotify is famous for: its holiday marketing campaigns.
 They are inspired by the culture we live in.
 They are endlessly relatable.
 Each campaign hits its target audience straight in the heart.